blocrunx/Election-Analysis/README.md

 ## Challenge Summary
 Further analysis of the data reveals more information about the counties and their voting statistics:
-- Three counties were included in this election.
+- Three counties were included in this election:
-- The counties were:
   - Jefferson County
   - Denver County
   - Arapahoe